telerik/ajax-docs/controls/ajaxloadingpanel/appearance-and-styling/controlling-appearance-of-a-radajaxloadingpanel.md

 ---
 title: Controlling Appearance of a RadAjaxLoadingPanel
-page_title: Controlling Appearance of a RadAjaxLoadingPanel | RadAjax for ASP.NET AJAX Documentation
+page_title: Controlling Appearance of a RadAjaxLoadingPanel
-description: Controlling Appearance of a RadAjaxLoadingPanel
+description: Check our Web Forms article about Controlling Appearance of a RadAjaxLoadingPanel.
 slug: ajaxloadingpanel/appearance-and-styling/controlling-appearance-of-a-radajaxloadingpanel
 previous_url: ajax/appearance-and-styling/controlling-appearance-of-a-radajaxloadingpanel
 tags: controlling,appearance,of,a,radajaxloadingpanel